simonho288/EstateManage_tenantapp/README.md

 5. If your language is other than English, you can create a new language JSON file which copies from `assets/langs/en-US.json` to your language in same directory.
 For more information, please refer to the package [easy_locations](https://pub.dev/packages/easy_localization).

+## Backend

+This app cannot be executed alone.
+It requires connect to the [EstateManage backend](https://github.com/simonho288/EstateManage_backend).
+Please go to the backend repo for installation instructions.